stavrosandres44/YouTube-Simplificator/README.md

 # Frequently Asked Questions

-1. Is YouTube Simplificator Malicious?
+**Is YouTube Simplificator Malicious?**

-————No YouTube simplificator is not malicious, it helps delete HTML elements (mostly ui elements the average youtube user doesn't use) using mutation observer and node vigillance.
+No YouTube simplificator is not malicious, it helps delete HTML elements (mostly ui elements the average youtube user doesn't use) using mutation observer and node vigillance.

-2. How to use it?
+**How to use it?**
-- Download the repository
+1. Download the repository
-- Extract the zip's contents
+2. Extract the zip's contents
-- Move the contents to a folder
+3. Move the contents to a folder
-- Go to `chrome://extensions/`
+4. Go to `chrome://extensions/`
-- Enable developer mode
+5. Enable developer mode
-- Select Load extension without packing
+6. Select Load extension without packing
-- Click the folder that contains the zip's contents
+7. Click the folder that contains the zip's contents
-- Done
+8. Done